Murder of Ryōta Uemura

 Ryōta Uemura (上村 遼太, Uemura Ryōta) was a 13-year-old Japanese boy who was tortured and murdered in Kawasaki, Kanagawa Prefecture.
-His body was discovered in the Tama River on Friday, February 20, 2015.
-On February 25, 2015, the police arrested three boys in relation with Uemura's murder.
+His body was discovered in the Tama River on Friday, February 20, 2015, and the police arrested three boys in relation to the murder on the same day.
 Two of the suspects told the police that the alleged ringleader was inspired by Jihadi John's killings.
 It is unclear whether any of the three arrested suspects was the ringleader.
 The same two suspects also provided details of the circumstances of Uemura's murder.

 Prior to his death, Uemura had apparently been refusing to commit crimes for a group of older boys with whom he spent time, and wanted to cut ties with them.
 At the time of his death, his mother was working as a nurse to support her children.

 Victim

 Uemura was well known among his friends as a cheerful boy.
 When he stopped going to school, his teacher called his parents to see if anything was wrong.
 After his parents divorced, his mother raised him and his four siblings.